 Whether to require the

 at_hash(Access Token hash) claim in the ID token.
 WhenTRUE, login fails if the ID token does not contain anat_hashclaim or if the claim does not match the access token.
 WhenFALSE(default),at_hashis validated only when present.
-Requiresid_token_validation = TRUE.- extra_auth_params
+Requiresid_token_validation = TRUE.- introspection_url

 Extra parameters for authorization URL